SysKitTeam/quick-react.ts/README.md

 # quick-react-ts
 quick-react-ts is a collection of useful React components.
 You will find different components ranging from commonly used checkbox components to highly focused dashboard components.
+The working examples can be found [here](https://acceleratio.github.io/quick-react.ts/)

 ## Installation
 We recommend to clone this repository locally and build the current quick-react-ts version.